Max851010/werewolf_for_class/README.md

 ### def send

-we encode the message by utf-8 and send it through the client socket rather than pip
+we encode the message by utf-8 and send it through the client socket

 ### def recv

-we receive the message through the client socket and decode it by utf-8
+receive the message through the input client socket and decode it by utf-8

 ## In client.py